James4Ever0/notes/chatgpt.md

 but! if you want to get things done (when you really need it!), you better want some aligned AI.

 two similar models by openai: [webgpt](https://openai.com/blog/webgpt/#samples) and instructgpt

+### about instructgpt

+it is first fine-tuned on supervised datasets, then train some reward model, then use the reward model to handle prompts and do reinforcement learning with PPO.

 ### details on webgpt environment